The Spiritual Home of Scotch Whisky

 The water for our whisky comes from a borehole near the distillery, in order that we can draw from the same supply used in 1494.
 The barley is grown in Fife, malted and then mashed in a conventional, semi-lauter tun supplied by renowned distillery fabricators, Forsyths of Rothes.

 Fermentation is happening in traditional wooden washbacks, supplied by Joseph Brown of Dufftown.

 We have three Forsyths copper pot stills, one large wash still and two smaller spirit stills, which allows greater copper contact in the final distillation, creating a clean and delicate flavour in the spirit.

-We are sourcing an unusual range of casks to contribute to the rich, complex and smooth whisky we hope to produce.
+We have sourced an unusual range of casks to contribute to the rich, complex and smooth whisky we hope to produce, including: